manuzrpEd/ClassificationModel-InVehicleCoupon/README.md

 * Sunny weather as opposed to Rainy or Snowy
 * 80 temperature (higher temperature), relative to 55 or 30 temperature.

+Because many of these variables may correlate with each other (for example high temperatures may coincide with sunny weather), we need to construct a model and estimate it to select the most predictive features for coupon acceptance.
+We can use the Logistic regression model.
+The probability or odds of the response variable (coupon acceptance) is modeled as function of multiple independent variables.

+\sum_{\forall i}{x_i^{2}}